arvinpoddar/courseoffplus/README.md

 A class status indicates what needs to be done with a class, whether it's in CourseOff or not.
 They can be chosen from the drop down.
 Class statuses are also color coded.
 Each status has a unique meaning:

 - **Add:** This describes a class that may need to be added in the future.
 - **Drop:** "Drop" describes a class that may need to be dropped in the future, whether it's unecessary, conflicting with something else, or any other reason.
 - **Still Needed:** This is for a class that must be added to the schedule, but currently cannot be included.
 This could be because of timing conflicts or temporary major restrictions.
+- **Confirmed:** This is for a class that is guaranteed to be in your schedule, and won't be moving anytime soon.
+Great option when finalizing decisions.
 - **Waitlisted:** "Waitlisted" is to describe classes that may be on your CourseOff schedule, but are waitlisted in your actual schedule.
 This helps you remember that you are not currently receiving these credits.
 - **Reference:** "Reference" is helpful for classes you've temporarily removed from your schedule, but may need again.
-By saving a class as
-  "Reference," you don't have to search for the section number or CRN again.
+By saving a class as "Reference," you don't have to search for the section number or CRN again.

 ## Adding Notes